 Please check the Move-In Guide for this year's move-in dates for new and returning students.
 When arriving on campus, student helpers will direct you towards the check-in area where residents will receive their room keys and ID.
 Faculty, staff, and returning students will be on hand to help assist with move in.
 Most students will be able to have all belongings moved into their room within 30 minutes of arriving to campus.

 Costs associated with living on campus

 In addition to room & board costs that are sometimes covered by student loans and/or financial aid, your student will encounter additional costs associated with housing, such as deposits, laundry supplies, parking permits, or damage and fine assessments from our office.
 (NOTE: Monetary fines from our office are sometimes a result of violating policies and damaging the facilities in which they live.)

 Does your student know how to properly use or access his/her medical insurance?
 Oftentimes, college students are still covered under their parents’ policies.
 Although students may receive basic services in the health center on campus, most students will use an outside medical provider for different reasons.

 Classes are not in session during Thanksgiving, Winter, or Spring recesses.
 Therefore, you should make necessary arrangements to pick your student up if he or she does not have a vehicle.
-Below is a schedule of when the halls close and open for the 2016-2017 academic year:
+Please check the Calendar of Important Dates for when the halls close and open for this academic year:

 Since all residents are required to purchase a meal plan, it may be not necessary for students and/or parents to shop for groceries.
 However, many students will want to keep some snacks, drinks, and other food on hand in their apartments or rooms.
 Students who live in the University Court or Academic Villages will have an oven and stove, but they are still required to have a meal plan.